Help, Heal, Prevent

 When guests arrive, they are welcomed and offered a nutritious meal.
 Our team of compassionate advocates works with guests to assess their needs and develop a plan that helps them establish stability and reclaim their lives.

-Most guests come to us with several barriers that need to be addressed in order for them to be successful.
+Most guests come to us with several barriers that need to be addressed for them to be successful.
 These might be unemployment, lack of education, mental health, trauma, abuse, and addiction.
 Learn about our Recovery Program.

 Our Shelter Program is run out of the H.S.
 Lopez Family Foundation Center of Opportunity, where over 30 nonprofits and social service organizations work together to holistically address mental, physical, and spiritual issues so that guests can find long-term success and healing.
 The Center of Opportunity is a collaborative campus that offers access to medical, dental, and mental health care; transitional housing; veterans, government, and children’s services (including child care); and so much more.
 Learn more about the Center of Opportunity and Partnering Organizations.

 Eligibility and Intake

 Shelter guests must be clean and sober, and are accepted based on bed availability.

 Our shelter is wheelchair accessible.
 However, shelter guests must be able to get around and care for their daily needs (dress, shower, eat, etc.).